xangma/vscode_remote_slurm/README.md

 - Hope it works?

 ### TODO:
-- *IMPORTANT*: Put condition at the top of the script to run this conditionally based on a string in the hostname or salloc in the remote command or something.
 - Wrap into extension so it runs this script on a button press instead of changing vscode to only use this script for ssh.